fuzziqersoftware/cyclone/README.md

 ## Building

 - Build and install phosg (https://github.com/fuzziqersoftware/phosg).
-- Install any version of libevent at or after 2.0 and any version of THrift at or after 0.10.0.
+- Install any version of libevent at or after 2.0 and any version of Thrift at or after 0.10.0.
 - Run `make`.

 If it doesn't work on your system, let me know.
 I've built and tested it on Mac OS X 10.13 and Ubuntu 16.04.